 If you're hoping for a lighter, cauliflower rice is also good.

 What can I use instead of beef in stew?

 The vegan beef (from impossible burger) is one of the best vegan substitutes for a hearty vegan stew or any other vegetarian stew.
-The vegan meat has a very tender texture, and it absorbs flavors well, making it perfect for cooking any stew recipe.
+The vegan meat has a very tender texture and absorbs flavors well, making it perfect for cooking any stew recipe.

-You can also replace what you usually eat with tofu or seitan if you're looking for something meaty but not as chewy as vegan
+You can also replace what you usually eat with tofu or seitan if you're looking for something meaty but not as chewy as tofu.

 What vegetables are good in stew?

 Vegetables that work well with vegan stews include sweet potatoes, pumpkins, eggplants, carrots, and parsnips.
 Two great vegan stew ingredients are cut tomatoes and zucchini since they're very soft and taste amazing when cooked for a long time.